pj-mill/AspNet_WebApi2_Security_JWTAuthentication/README.md

 Developed with VS2015 Community, requires Fiddler or POSTMAN to test.

-The migrations configuration and seed method are available for you to create your own database, just change the database connection.
+The seed method is available in the migrations configuration file for you to create your own database, just change the database connection as needed.

 ---
 ####Techs